 Beautiful images propel content on Pinterest and Google.
 Use all the real estate that you can on each image by creating a big, vertical image.
 Add some text and watermark it to boost your branding.

-This pin eye-catching vertical pin has received 108 repins and 17 likes.
+This pin eye-catching vertical pin from Rage Against the MiniVan has received 108 repins and 17 likes.
 This is 469 px by 828 px.
 I would push that to 800 px by 1200 px and this will work well for Pinterest and Google+.

 The lifespan of a pin is the longest of any social media platform.
 This one reason alone is worth the time you spend on Pinterest.